PiPar: Pipeline Parallelism for Collaborative Machine Learning: Background and Related Work

+Approaches employing pipeline parallelism have been proposed to improve the compute and network utilization of resources.
+GPipe~\cite{gpipe} and PipeDream~\cite{pipedream} use pipeline parallelism when a DNN is distributed to multiple computing nodes and parallelizes the computations on different nodes.
+They both reduce the idle time on computing resources.
+To further improve the hardware utilization, PipeMare~\cite{pipemare} implements asynchronous training, and Chimera~\cite{Chimera} uses bidirectional pipelines instead of a unidirectional one.
+PipeFisher~\cite{pipefisher} takes advantage of idle resources to execute second-order optimization to accelerate model convergence.
+However, these approaches for distributed DNN training cannot be directly applied to CML for three reasons.

+Firstly, the context in which current pipeline parallelism approaches were designed to operate in is completely different from CML.
+They were designed for GPU clusters with substantial compute resources where the data flow is sequential (data is provided as input to one node and then the output goes to the next node and so on).
+However, in CML, the data generated on end-user devices is not shared with other devices or servers to preserve privacy. \PiPar\ is therefore proposed to tackle the problem of distributed training of devices in centralized topologies.

+Secondly, in existing pipeline parallelism approaches, different layers of the DNN are mapped onto different nodes in a cluster and they do not share weights.
+However, in CML, each device trains a local model on its data, and the model weights are subsequently synchronized with other devices. \PiPar\ splits the model across the server and all the devices to alleviate the computational burden on the devices and proposes a method to synchronize the server-side and client-side models.

+Thirdly, the bandwidth between different devices and servers in CML will be variable as seen in real-world mobile environments.
+However, the bandwidth between the nodes of a GPU cluster is relatively less prone to such variability.
+Since communication time between nodes of a GPU cluster is relatively small, existing pipeline parallelism approaches tend to hide communication behind computation.
+However, the communication of activations and gradients in CML is a substantial volume, which is not handled by existing approaches. \PiPar\ takes this into account, and hence, a parameter selection method is proposed to overlap the communication and computation.

+Given the above limitations, we propose a novel framework, \PiPar\, that fully utilizes the computing resources on the server and devices and the bandwidth available between them to improve the training efficiency of CML.

-\subsubsection{Reducing the Impact of Stragglers}
+\subsubsection{Reducing the impact of stragglers}

-Stragglers among the devices participating in training increase the overall training time of CML techniques.
-A device selection method was proposed based on the resource conditions of devices to rule out the stragglers~\cite{DBLP:journals/corr/abs-1804-08333}.
-Some neurons in straggler's model are masked to accelerate its computation~\cite{9586241}.
-Local gradients are aggregated hierarchically to accelerate FL for heterogeneous devices~\cite{9699080}.
-FedAdapt~\cite{DBLP:journals/corr/abs-2107-04271} balances the workloads on heterogeneous devices by offloading some layers of DNN to the server.
+Stragglers among the devices used for training increase the overall training time of CML.
+A device selection method was proposed based on the resource availability of devices to minimize the impact of stragglers~\cite{DBLP:journals/corr/abs-1804-08333}.
+Certain neurons of the DNN on a straggler are masked to accelerate computation~\cite{9586241}.
+Local gradients were aggregated hierarchically to accelerate FL on heterogeneous devices~\cite{9699080}.
+To balance workloads across heterogeneous devices, FedAdapt~\cite{DBLP:journals/corr/abs-2107-04271} offloaded DNN layers from devices to a server.
+An adaptive asynchronous federated learning mechanism~\cite{aafl} was proposed to mitigate stragglers.

-These methods alleviate the impact of stragglers but do not address the fundamental challenge of sequential computation and communication between the devices and server that results in low resource utilisation.
+These methods alleviated the impact of stragglers but did not address the fundamental challenge of sequential computation and communication between the devices and server that results in low resource utilization.